NEH Summer Stipend 2021

 For book projects, explain how the final project will be organized.
 If possible, provide a brief chapter outline.
 For digital projects, describe the technologies that will be used and developed, and explain how the scholarship will be presented to benefit audiences in the humanities.
 For edition or translation projects, describe the annotations or other scholarly apparatus that you plan to include.
 If you are proposing to translate into English a work for which other English translations already exist, provide a rationale for the new translation.

 Note that work plans should not be wholly dependent upon factors beyond an applicant’s control.
 For example, an applicant should not request an award solely to respond to readers’ reports on a book manuscript if the applicant has not yet received those reports.

 If you are requesting funding for the development, acquisition, preservation, or enhancement of geospatial data, products, or services, you must conduct a due diligence search at the Data.gov list of datasets to discover whether the needed geospatial-related data, products, or services already exist.
 If not, you must produce the proposed geospatial data, products, or services in compliance with applicable proposed guidance posted at http://www.fgdc.gov.

 Explain your competence in the area of your project.
 If the area of inquiry is new to you, explain your reasons for working in it and your qualifications to do so.
 Specify your level of competence in any language or digital technology needed for the study.
 Describe where the study will be conducted and what research materials will be used.
 If relevant, specify the arrangements for access to archives, collections, or institutions that contain the necessary resources.

 Final product and dissemination

 Describe the intended audience and the intended results of the project.
 If relevant, explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.
-If the project has a website, please provide the URL.

 If the final product will appear in a language other than English, explain how access and dissemination will be affected.